input-output-hk/marlowe-doc/docs/tutorials/using-marlowe.md

 ```

 An alternative way of doing this is to add these definitions to a
-working file, e.g. `Build.hs`, where these definitions will be
+working file, e.g., `Build.hs`, where these definitions will be
 preserved.
 Indeed, it would be very sensible to include some of the
 definitions used above in such a file.

 ## Alternative routes through the contract

-An alternative execution of the contract is given by
+An alternative execution of the contract is given by the following:

 -   First step: Alice deposits money as in the earlier example.
 -   Second step: Alice reports a problem and Bob disagrees.
 This can be